Diffusion Models for Hyperspectral Image Analysis: A Comprehensive Review: Comparative and Experimental analysis

-As presented in Figure 17, when comparing the results of anomaly detection experiments, the diffusion model-based methods, BSDM and DWSDiff, demonstrate superior detection performance compared to traditional mainstream approaches.
-They achieve a high detection rate and a low false detection rate, largely aligning with the true labeling map.
-In contrast, other mainstream detection methods exhibit poorer detection effects, characterized by lower detection rates (missing existing anomalies) and higher false detection rates.
+Figure~\ref{image17} shows that when we compare the results of anomaly detection experiments, the diffusion model-based methods, BSDM and DWSDiff, do a better job of finding anomalies than the traditional mainstream methods.
+They have a high detection rate and a low false detection rate, which is mostly in line with the true labeling map.
+On the other hand, other commonly used detection methods are ineffective, with low detection rates (failing to identify existing anomalies) and high false positive rates.

-As Table 10, 11, 12 illustrates, which presents the accuracy of anomaly detection methods, BSDM and DWSDiff are diffusion model-based approaches.
-Among these, DWSDiff ranks first in all metrics except for integrated detection performance (${mAUC}_{TD}$), where it is second only to DFAN.
-While BSDM's data isn't as outstanding (ranking third in integrated detection performance), its effectiveness is still commendable.
+Table~\ref{tab:anomaly1} shows that the diffusion model-based methods BSDM and DWSDiff work better than most traditional and deep learning-based methods for finding anomalies.
+DWSDiff is the best overall performer on almost all measures.
+It has the best scores in $mAUC_{(D,F)}$ (0.97427), $mAUC_{(D,\tau)}$ (0.55329), $mAUC_{TD}$ (0.01635), and $mAUC_{(F,\tau)}$ (67.20618).
+These scores are all much higher than those of other methods.
+DWSDiff is better than BSDM at both detecting and being robust across datasets, even though BSDM also performs well.
+These results show that diffusion models, especially DWSDiff, are better at modeling for finding anomalies in complex hyperspectral scenes.

-Table 13 indicates that both diffusion models, BSDM and DWSDiff, exhibit significantly longer and slower inference times across various medium dataset scenarios.
-Their average times are 99.8\% (BSDM) and 99.7\% (DWSDiff) higher than the shortest time achieved by Auto-Net, translating to hundreds of times slower than the optimal.
-This highlights a considerable challenge in terms of computational efficiency.
-Nonetheless, if the primary goal is to maximize anomaly detection performance, DWSDiff remains the optimal choice, with BSDM also being a strong contender.
+Table~\ref{tab:anomaly4} shows that both diffusion models, BSDM and DWSDiff, take a lot longer and slower to make inferences on different medium-sized datasets.
+Their average times are 99.8\% (BSDM) and 99.7\% (DWSDiff) longer than the shortest time Auto-Net can do, which means they are hundreds of times slower than the best.
+This shows that computational efficiency is a big problem.
+Even so, if the main goal is to improve anomaly detection performance, DWSDiff is still the best choice, and BSDM is also a strong candidate.

-As depicted in Figure 18, the overall image recovery effects are relatively modest across all methods.
-However, diffusion model-based approaches (DDPM, EDiffSR, FastDiffSR) demonstrate superior handling of details, resulting in a recovery quality that is notably closer to the high-resolution ground truth.
+Figure~\ref{image18} shows that the overall image recovery effects are not very strong for any of the methods.
+But diffusion model-based methods (DDPM, EDiffSR, FastDiffSR) do a better job of handling details, which leads to a recovery quality that is much closer to the high-resolution ground truth.